Wall Street slips as FedEx warning adds to market woes

 People are also reading…

-Package delivery service FedeEx fell 21.2% after warning investors that profits for its fiscal first-quarter will likely fall short of forecasts because of a dropoff in business.
+Package delivery service FedEx fell 22.8% and is on track for its biggest single-day sell-off on record after warning investors that profits for its fiscal first-quarter will likely fall short of forecasts because of a dropoff in business.
 It is also shuttering storefronts and corporate offices and expects business conditions to further weaken.

 Utilities and makers of household goods, which are typically considered less risky investments, held up better than the rest of the market.